 The Indigenous Strategy Unit (ISU) has been tasked with and is working towards a streamlined approach to the access and delivery of training packages.
 Currently, the ISU provides access to and updates various resources that can support your cultural awareness journey to explore Aboriginal and Torres Strait Islander culture.
 These resources are to support education and exposure for individuals and teams at various levels of cultural, historical and contemporary understanding and knowledge.

 Share our Pride's history, policy and cultural training is foundational and separated into chapters within Reconciliation Australia’s offering.
-You can complete this quiz in its entirety or simply complete one chapter at a time and align with your engagement in the Base Cultural Awareness Quiz on the UOW Moodle site.
+You can complete this quiz in its entirety or simply complete one chapter at a time and align with your engagement in the Base Cultural Awareness Quiz - this is available for staff on Unified and for students through the UOW Moodle site.
 The five chapters and quiz modules are composed together and have questions in relation to UOW specific resources and support material found under the UOW Reconciliation Action Plan resources page.